ssbc/handbook.scuttlebutt.nz/faq/basics/port.md

 *Sources*

-This FAQ is thanks to [this thread](https://viewer.scuttlebot.io/%252x%2FOMldq1XbwJtUWqQg2HF4z0fsdfIvuG4ezcS%2FQcww%3D.sha256) started by CustomDesigned and answered by CustomDesigned and ev.
+This FAQ is thanks to this thread started by CustomDesigned and answered by CustomDesigned and ev:

+- %2x/OMldq1XbwJtUWqQg2HF4z0fsdfIvuG4ezcS/Qcww=.sha256